weaveworks/weave-gitops/CONTRIBUTING.md

 ## Weave Gitops :heart:s your contributions

-Thank you for taking the time to contribute to weave gitops!
+Thank you for taking the time to contribute to Weave Gitops!

 This guide **is a work in progress** but aims to cover all aspects of how to interact with the project and how to get involved in development as smoothly as possible.